HarveyLab/mouseVR/README.md

 ![image](https://github.com/HarveyLab/mouseVR/assets/16245463/461ed404-1e26-4214-b0c4-d952b82e70b0)

 ### headplate_largerCenter_frontcutout
 Modified from headplate_largerCenter to have the front cut out.
 This was designed for CA1 imaging to allow the headplate to be placed much closer to the skull to give enough working distance for the objective to image through a cannula.
+It alos provides a bit more flexibility to in terms of headplate positioning relative to the window.
 ![image](https://github.com/HarveyLab/mouseVR/assets/16245463/d6efa4ae-15b0-467a-ae10-0ede92ac6007)

 ### headplate_largerCenter_frontsidecutout
 Modified from headplate_largerCenter to have the front cut and side cutout.
-Allows headplate to be inserted into the two-sided headplateholder without removing any screws.
-In conjuction with that headplate holder fixation is very stable (e.g. for 2p imaging, no vibrations or motion outside of normal brain motion) and highly reproducible across days (~on the order of a few tens of microns).
+One clamping fork was removed for better positioning during ca1 surgery.
+In conjuction with the two-sided headplate holder, fixation is very stable (e.g. for 2p imaging, no vibrations or motion outside of normal brain motion) and highly reproducible across days (~on the order of a few tens of microns).
 ![image](https://github.com/HarveyLab/mouseVR/assets/16245463/5a26d8d4-9561-42a6-ad36-10ffe2f3c727)

 ### harveyLabWideHeadplate_1p4in